GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 configured on the HA VPN gateway interfaces.

-You can choose the automatic or manual configuration method of configuring BGP interfaces and BGP peers, this example is using automatic method.
+You can choose the automatic or manual configuration method of configuring BGP interfaces and BGP peers, this example uses the automatic method.

 For the first VPN tunnel